Schilz-Aiden/JAVASCRIPT-PROJECTS/README.md

 will get a celebratory music.

 ###Academy Cinemas
-Although I wrote this code in a earlier course we did go back to it to add javascript to it.
-In this program you can now choose which of 3 movies you'd like to see and also see their ratings.
-After choosing the movie, time, and how many tickets it will give you a popup that tells you what you just selected.
+This program is a website to a movie theater.
+It has a few movies with star ratings connected to each movie poster.
+At the bottom of the page you can select your movie, the show time, and the number of tickets.
+When you click buy tickets the program finds what information you inputed in for each category and gives you a pop up that stays in the middle of your screen showing what you just purchased.